cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 Ideally the scaling action will be without a downtime.
 Scaling action ends when all the resources are in consistent state and ready to be used, so an operator should verify the state of all the resources and report it.

 #### Auto-Scaling
 An operator should be able to perform the scaling capability based on metrics that it collects constantly and according to thresholds.
-An operator should be able to automatically increase and decrease every resource that it’s own
+An operator should be able to automatically increase and decrease every resource that it’s own.

 An operator should respect basic scaling configuration of min and max.